Servlet Life Cycle

 • Servlet class is loaded first when the Web container receives a new request.

-• Then the web container creates an instance of the servlet.
-This instance is created only once in the whole Servlet Life Cycle.
+• Then, the web container creates a servlet instance.
+This instance is created only once in the entire Servlet Life Cycle.

-• The servlet is initialized by the calling init() method.
+• The servlet is initialized using the init() method.

-• service() method is called by the servlet to process the client's request.
+• the servlet calls service() method to process the client's request.

-• Servlet is destroyed by calling the destroy() method.
+• The server is destroyed using the destroy() method.

 • Java Virtual Machine's(JVM) garbage collector clears the destroyed servlet's memory.